 The resolution of a video gives you the dimensions and total pixel count of every frame (or image) displayed.
 A video that is 720×480 is 720 pixels wide by 480 pixels tall and has a total pixel count of 345600.

 The aspect ratio is very simple: it’s the lowest common denominator of the width and height.
 All standard definition video is transmitted at a resolution of 720×480, which has an aspect ratio of 3:2, but almost all video you will encounter is intended to be displayed as fullscreen (4:3) or widescreen (16:9).
-Since all standard definition videos are transmitted at the wrong aspect ratio, additional information (a flag) in the video signal tells the playback device what the correct aspect ratio is.
-The playback device uses the aspect ratio flag so it will know how to resize and display the images the way they were intended to be viewed.
+Since all standard definition videos are transmitted at the wrong aspect ratio, additional information in the video signal, a flag called Pixel Aspect Ratio (PAR), tells the playback device how to resize for the intended Display Aspect Ratio (DAR).
 When editing standard definition video it is important to know the proper aspect ratio so you can avoid distortion when resizing.
 When resizing the video, fullscreen sources are changed to 640×480, while widescreen is typically resized to either 856×480 or 848×480.
 While the proper resolution should be 853.3~x480, resolutions are required to be divisible by either 4 or 8, so the two resolutions provided are the closest options you have.

 The purpose of a color matrix is to allow proper storage and retrieval of RGB color information when using a YUV colorspace.
 You don’t necessarily need to understand how color matrices work, but it is important to use the correct one to avoid color distortion.
 There are only two color matrices you will need to know about: the ones from the Rec.601 and Rec.709 standards.
 Standard definition footage follows the recommendations of the Rec.601 standard and uses a set color matrix for storing the color information.
 High definition footage follows the Rec.709 recommendations which use a different color matrix used for storing the color information.
 AviSynth by default follows the Rec.601 standard for interpreting the color information in YUV footage, so if you are converting high definition footage with it you will need to specify the Rec.709 color matrix when converting to RGB.
 You will also need to specify the Rec.709 standard when converting from RGB back to YUV for encoding.